 Interestingly, a hybrid application has just a wrapper that is downloaded to a user’s mobile phone (which might possibly contain or may not contain all the navigational components) with the most of the information being loaded from the server.

 There are people who believe that web apps are simply better due to their cross-platform nature.
 According to Dave (2018), the mobile platform market is split roughly 53/43 between Android and iOS in the United States.

-It is said that with a native mobile app, either user needs to cut off half the potential market, or develop two separate source codes that is Apple and other for Android.
+It is said that with a native mobile app, either user needs to cut off half the potential market, or develop two separate source codes that are Apple and other for Android.
 None of them is good for projecting sales.
 As per sources, this is not completely accurate and thus there is a software developer called Xamarin.
 (For the detailed explanation refer to:

-Hybrid Apps are not so smooth and intuitive UX as of native apps.
+Hybrid Apps are not so smooth and intuitive UX as native apps.
 Also, in case of weak internet connection, high load apps may take time to load and hence resulting in low performance.
 In addition, it increases battery consumption level for complex apps.

-mobile application from HTML5 to native app was only due to the lower performance level.
+Considering the case of Facebook, when the company decided to migrate its mobile application from HTML5 to the native app was only due to the lower performance level.
 Hence, it can be said that there must be a significant level of difference in the performance level of hybrid and native apps.
 It was reported that Mark Zuckerberg felt it was a mistake for the company to choose HTML5 over native as 84% of users find performance to be an important aspect.